htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 Semantics for CronTab Specification
 '''''''''''''''''''''''''''''''''''

-A job’s execution schedule is defined by a set of specifications within the submit description file.
+A job's execution schedule is defined by a set of specifications within the submit description file.
 HTCondor uses these to calculate a ``DeferralTime`` for the job.